 The existing FHs provide five essential local services to farmers:

-- A total of 45 Farmers’ Hubs are functioning in northwestern Bangladesh with the facilitation of SFSA Bangladesh under two franchisors called GBK Enterprise (for Dinajpur, Nilphamari and Rangpur district) and Don Enterprise (for Natore District).
+As of August 2018, a total of 58 Farmers’ Hubs are functioning in northwestern Bangladesh with the facilitation of SFSA Bangladesh under two franchisors called GBK Enterprise (for Dinajpur, Nilphamari and Rangpur district) and Don Enterprise (for Natore District).

 Each of the FHs regularly serves 500–1000 farmers and maintains linkages with 5–10 traders.

 These FHs are also linked with some renowned exporters, processors and large traders like SEBA, KALLOGE, GARI, TFPL, SQUARE, etc. for bulk selling as well as contract farming.

 More than 20 agricultural technologies have been disseminated through these FHs and farmers’ adoption rate is about 80 percent.
 Close relationships between FH and farmers enhanced the adoption rate.